Get started with the data loss prevention Alerts dashboard

 Licensing for the DLP alert management dashboard

-The content preview feature is available only for these licenses:
+The content preview feature, where you can view the content that matched the policy in the alert, is available only for these licenses:

 - Microsoft 365 (E5)

 - Microsoft 365 E5/A5 Information Protection and Governance

 Single-event alert configuration: Organizations that have an E1, F1, or G1 subscription, or an E3 or G3 subscription, can create alert policies only where an alert is triggered every time an activity occurs.